quantumlib/Stim/doc/usage_command_line.md

     measurements are not true measurement results but rather reports of which measurement results would have been flipped due to errors or Heisenberg uncertainty.
 They need to be XOR'd against a noiseless reference sample to become true measurement results.

+- <a name="--sweep"></a>**`--sweep`**
+    Specifies a per-shot sweep data file.

+    Sweep bits are used to vary whether certain Pauli gates are included in a circuit, or not, from shot to shot.
+    For example, if a circuit contains the instruction "CX sweep[5] 0" then there is an X pauli that is included only in shots where the corresponding sweep data has the bit at index 5 set to True.

+- <a name="--sweep_format"></a>**`--sweep_format`**
+    Specifies the format sweep data is stored in (e.g. b8 or 01).

 - <a name="--task"></a>**`--task`**